PennController/Template/README.md

 # Visual World - Covered Box
-Select which image depicts the audio description
+One picture is fully visible, one is covered: does the audio description refer to the visible picture, or to the scene behind the cover?